-Volunteers work throughout the park by cleaning roadways, river corridors, trails, climbing routes, camp sites, lodging areas, and parking lots.
-More than 3000 people donate over 11,000 hours of their time and remove over 14,000 pounds of trash on average.
-You read that right, 7 tons of trash.
-This is a true “hands on” way of benefitting the park, but we all together need to do better by our treasured open spaces.
+Volunteers work throughout the park by cleaning roadways, river corridors, hiking trails, climbing routes, campsites, lodging areas, parking lots, and more.
+Over 3,000 people donate 11,000+ hours of their time and remove in excess 14,000 pounds of trash.
+You read that right, seven tons of trash.
+This is genuine, "hands on", get your hands dirty type work.

 Every year, the Yosemite Climbing Association partners with the National Park Service and multiple industry sponsors to host Facelift, a service event during which volunteers clean up Yosemite National Park and promote climbers' and visitors' stewardship of Yosemite and our beloved public lands.